rangle/ngCourse2/handout/testing/Unit Testing Components.md

 class SimpleComponent() {}
 ```

-This won't work when using `beforeEachProvider`, instead we can use the `TestComponentBuilder` to explicitly inject the `ExampleService` provider through `overrideProviders`.
+This won't work when using `beforeEachProvider`.
+Instead we can use the `TestComponentBuilder` to explicitly inject the `ExampleService` provider through `overrideProviders`.
 As we did before, you should create a mocked version of the `ExampleService` to feed in data you expect.

 ``` typescript
 it('Should work', injectAsync([TestComponentBuilder], (tcb: TestComponentBuider) => {